 As discussed in Section 3.4, Noise and Vibration, construction of each of the six Build Alternatives would entail 13 construction phases, and three adverse construction-period effects on sensitive receivers.
 As indicated in Section 3.4, adverse construction-period noise effects would occur within 110 and 176 feet of construction activities during the daytime, and within 348 and 555 feet of construction activities during the nighttime.
-Adverse ground-borne vibration effects would also occur as a result of construction activities.
-Adverse vibration effects would occur between 105 and 230 feet from construction activities.
-Noise and vibration effects from construction would be a nuisance to nearby residences and other noise-sensitive land uses.
-Because construction activities would occur along the entire alignment, construction-generated noise and vibration effects would be experienced by both EJ and non-EJ populations.
 Construction of the each of the six Build Alternatives would require spoil haul routes, which would also result in adverse noise effects in both EJ and non-EJ populations.